bokeh/bokeh/sphinx/source/docs/user_guide/styling.rst

 ``minor_tick_``, respectively.
 For instance, to set the color of the major ticks, use ``major_tick_line_color``.
 To hide either set of ticks, set the color to ``None``.
-Additionally, you can control how far in and out of the plotting area the ticks extend, with the properties ``major_tick_in``/``major_tick_out`` and ``minor_tick_in``/``minor_tick_out``.
+Additionally, you can control how far in and out of the plotting area the ticks extend with the properties ``major_tick_in``/``major_tick_out`` and ``minor_tick_in``/``minor_tick_out``.
 These values are in screen units, and negative values are acceptable.